A pioneering new facility for food and health research

 Food safety expertise helping to keep our food supply chain safe from contaminating microbes, from soil to plate, and reduce the risk and impact of foodborne pathogens.

-Co-located with the John Innes Centre, world leaders in plant, crop and microbial science and The Genome Analysis Centre with its leading-edge genomics technologies and mathematical biology expertise.
+Co-located with the John Innes Centre, world leaders in plant, crop and microbial science and The Earlham Institute with its leading-edge genomics technologies and mathematical biology expertise.
 This facilitates research from fundamental science on crop genetics through to the development of novel foods with scientiﬁcally validated health beneﬁts: a plant-food-health pathway that’s unique both in the UK and the rest of the world.

 A 21st Century approach to the global challenge of food and health